premise-community-scenarios/ammonia-prospective-scenarios/README.md

 Cobalt
 ******

+The following market is introduced:

-* `market for cobalt (van der Meide)` (GLO)
+* `market for cobalt (CP2050)` (GLO)

+It is supplied by six cobalt production pathways:
+* cobalt from cobalt mining
+* cobalt as a co-product from copper mining (ore extraction, processing and electrowinning)
+* cobalt as a co-product from nickel mining
+* cobalt as a co-product from zinc mining
+* cobalt recovered from discarded batteries (hydro- and pyro-metallurgical processes)

-This market is relinked to activities that consume cobalt throughout the database.
+This market is relinked to activities that consume metallic cobalt throughout the database, if any.

 Flow diagram